FlorianBr/ESP8266.MQTTLight/README.md

 When started, the lamp will send its status to MQTT and can receive the following commands send to the /cmd subtopic:

+- Set the color 1 for effects (not always used) with { "setcolor1": [255,255,0] }
-- Set the base color for effects (not always used) with { "setbasecolor": [255,255,0] }
+- Set the color 2 for effects (not always used) with { "setcolor2": [255,255,0] }
 - Set the delay for effects to slow down or speed up: { "setdelay": 1000 }
+- Set the brightness: { "setbright": 100 }
 - Set the color pattern to use { "setpattern": 1 }
   - 0 ..
-Solid Basecolor
+Solid Color 1
   - 1 ..
 Rainbow Effect
   - 2 ..
-Gradient White to Basecolor
+Gradient White to Color 1
   - 3 ..
-Gradient Black to Basecolor
+Gradient Black to Color 1
   - 4 ..
-Single Dot with Basecolor
+Gradient from Color 1 to Color 2
   - 5 ..
+Single Dot with Color 1
-Smoothed Dot with Basecolor
+  - 6 ..
+Smoothed Dot with Color 1
 - Set the color effect with { "seteffect": 1 }
   - 0 ..
 No effect
   - 1 ..
 Breathe
   - 2 ..
 Breathe with pause
   - 3 ..
 Rotate
   - 4 ..
 Glitter
   - 5 ..
-Add some noise
-  - 6 ..
-Randomizer (fire effect)
+Randomizer (fire-ish effect)

 ## Todos